tornupnegatives/TMS-Express/README.md

 # TMS Express 🗣
 TMS Express generates bitstreams for the TMS5220 Voice Synthesis Processor.
+It also includes a TMS5220 emulator for synthesizing bitstreams as audio files.

 ![TMS Express GUI Screenshot](doc/screenshot.png)